Ph0enixKM/Elevate/README.md

 # Elevate

-Elevate the deployer can help you automate deploying process to the remote endpoint.
+Elevate the deployer can help you automate the deploying process to a remote endpoint.
 Common usecase might be pushing project to the remote VPS server.

 ## Instalation (Linux)

-You can just grab elevate by pasting the followin bash line to your terminal 📦
+You can just grab elevate by pasting the following bash line to your terminal 📦

 ```bash
 curl -s https://raw.githubusercontent.com/Ph0enixKM/Elevate/master/installer.sh | bash